AI428/mist/README.md

   function(event) {

-    // If you want to reuse the callback function, to use.
+    // If you want to reuse the callback function, to use

     promise.resume();
   }